Could You Just DIY?

 DIY tends to work best when your financial life is straightforward.

 Steady income.
 Simple tax situation.
 Long time horizon.
 A decent risk tolerance.
-It’s really all you need in order to position yourself comfortably for the long-term, especially if you are patient.
+That’s often enough to position yourself comfortably for the long-term, especially if you are patient.

 Many DIY investors enjoy the process too.
 They like learning, keeping up with the news and what’s moving markets, and making decisions for themselves.
 For these people, managing their own investments feels empowering rather than stressful.